shreyaraghavendra/BoltBio/Ideation/Contributor Onboarding Documentation.md

    5. Algorithms and tests required for the analysis
    6. Conclusions that can be derived from the analysis
 3. Mutation Analysis
-## test
 5. Pathway Analysis
+   - What is PA?
+   - Why is it important?
+   - Overview of existing methods and workflow
+   - Datatypes, formats, platforms
+   - Python packages
+   - Algorithms employed
+   - Conclusions
+   - Useful resources
+   - References
-6. Literary Analysis
+7. Literary Analysis
-7. Knowledge Graphs
+8. Knowledge Graphs